DrehanM/PintOperatingSystem/doc/project1.md

 Calls `get_file_from_fd(fd)` to get the `*file`.
 This function calls file_close (struct file * file) in file.c, and removes fd from the threads hashmap.

 ## Algorithms
+All of the file operation functions will check that fd is greater than or equal to two.
+The only exceptions to this are read and write.

 ## Synchronization
-As mentioned above, to prevent file system functions from being called concurrently we will use a global sempahore with an initial value of 1.
-The function `file_operation_handler` will be responsible for increasing (semaphore.up()) and decreasing (semaphore.down()) the value of the semaphore.
-Before a file operation is called, we will call semaphore.down() and when the operation terminates we will call semaphore.up().
+As mentioned above, to prevent file system functions from being called concurrently we will use a global lock.
+The function `file_operation_handler` will be responsible for acquiring and releasing the lock before and after a file operation is executed.
+Before a file operation is called, we will attempt to acquire the lock and when the operation terminates we will release the lock.
+This will prevent concurrent calls to the file system.
+No resources are shared between the thread since each has a different hashmap.

 ## Rationale

+HashMap vs list

-	Each thread has its own hash map
+Each thread has its own hashmap versus a global hashmap.

+Time complexity-> constant time since accessing the hashmaps takes constant time.

 # Additional Questions